Below are resources our community partners are providing to help support families and students.

 - National Suicide Prevention Lifeline: 800-273-8255.

 - Grandparents as Parents Support Group: Catholic Social Services Washtenaw Grandparents Raising Grandchildren (GRG) program provides community support and resources for grandparents and other kinship caregivers age 55 years and older who are providing stability for their grandchildren, or other relative, under age 18 years.
-Grandparents and other relatives under age 55 years are welcome to attend support group meetings and other events as they are scheduled.
-For more information, please contact Sarah Russman at firstname.lastname@example.org
+For more information, please contact Farah Khan at email@example.com

 The following health clinics are open: